 Update: The Samsung Galaxy Watch Active is now official, and we hope to have a full review of Samsung's latest smartwatch in the coming weeks.
 It's smaller and comes with less features than the Galaxy Watch, but it's also quite a bit cheaper too.

-The Samsung Galaxy Watch – now cheaper ahead of Black Friday and Cyber Monday – is one of the most refined smartwatches you can buy today thanks to its aesthetically pleasing design, cohesive user interface and, importantly, four-day battery life.
+The Samsung Galaxy Watch is one of the most refined smartwatches you can buy today thanks to its aesthetically pleasing design, cohesive user interface and, importantly, four-day battery life.